segmentio/segment-docs/src/connections/destinations/catalog/cxense/index.md

 ## Track

 Customers using the Cxense DMP product are able to define and capture custom user events.
-We integrate with this functionality via our `.track()` method.
+We integrate with this functionality using our `.track()` method.

 In order to use this functionality, you will need to have: